top of page

 “I am looking through the eyes of a peeper,” he said.
 “And yet, what am I myself?”

 As for being shattered by divine-only knowledge, one could point to “In the Turpentine Trees.”
 It, too, is a theme Lafferty revisits throughout his work.
 All this made me want to work out some adequacy conditions that seem to be implied in “Through Other Eyes,” since they play out in his later work.
 This mainly interests me because the story draws a distinction between ontological adequacy and perspectival relativity, and I think one reason the story has been so popular for a wide range of Lafferty readers is that readers tend to conflate the two.
-It is perfectly compatible for Lafferty to endorse his kind of semi-radical perspectivalism while still thinking that there is some way the World is, even if there are many words.
+It is perfectly compatible for Lafferty to endorse his kind of semi-radical perspectivalism while still thinking that there is some hierarchical way the World is, even if there are many worlds.
 Note how Smirnov’s perspective is special because it touches the "bones" of reality:

 “The old bones of them stand out for him as they do not for me, and he knows the water in their veins . . .
 I am looking through the inspired and almost divine eyes of a giant, and I am looking at a world that has not yet grown tired.”